Interpreting Results

 Reading Function Metrics

-cyclomatic_complexity: Decision points - guides test case count (src/output/unified.rs:195)cognitive_complexity: Understanding difficulty - guides refactoring prioritylength: Lines of code - signals SRP violationsnesting_depth: Indentation depth - signals need for extractioncoverage: Test coverage percentage (0.0-1.0, optional if no coverage data)uncovered_lines: Array of line numbers not covered by tests (optional)entropy_score: Pattern analysis score for false positive reduction (0.0-1.0, optional)
+cyclomatic_complexity: Decision points - guides test case countcognitive_complexity: Understanding difficulty - guides refactoring prioritylength: Lines of code - signals SRP violationsnesting_depth: Indentation depth - signals need for extractioncoverage: Test coverage percentage (0.0-1.0, optional if no coverage data)uncovered_lines: Array of line numbers not covered by tests (optional)entropy_score: Pattern analysis score for false positive reduction (0.0-1.0, optional)pattern_repetition: Repetition score (0.0-1.0, higher = more repetitive code) - optional, spec 264branch_similarity: Branch similarity score (0.0-1.0, higher = similar branches) - optional, spec 264entropy_adjusted_cognitive: Cognitive complexity adjusted for entropy patterns - optional, spec 264transitive_coverage: Coverage propagated from calling functions (0.0-1.0) - optional, spec 264

 Fields at item level: